Azure/mec-app-solution-accelerator/README.md

 # MEC Application Solution Accelerator (Example Reference Application for Edge/MEC)

-Example MEC (Multi-Access Edge Compute) reference application, powered by Microsoft, based on a microservices architecture and Docker containers running at the Edge (Kubernetes cluster at Edge compute).
+Reference example of MEC (Multi-Access Edge Compute) application, based on an event driven microservices architecture, using Docker containers running at the Edge.
+Supported on Kubernetes cluster at Edge compute & 'docker compose' for easy test and development.

-A typical deployment of this application/services would be performed at the Edge, and using a wireless 5G network to connect the devices, cameras, etc. to the application's services.
+A typical deployment of this application/services would be performed at the Edge, such as using a wireless 5G network to connect the devices, cameras, etc. to the application's services.

 ## Getting Started